nikgava/nikgava.github.io/_portfolio/portfolio-2.md

 - Torque with acceleration: `C_g = C_rv + C_rc + C_a`
 `C_a` = acceleration torque

-*The calculations performed are omitted here for brevity*

 Resulting in:
 $C_{\text {rc }} = 3.7 \mathrm{~kN m}$